 Looking ahead with the Rwanda Project, we are currently launching efforts at sustainability and techniques with the goal being to help them gain financial independence through entrepreneurship.
 In the spring of 2017 we look forward to an in person meeting with our Rwandan contacts and hopefully a trip to Rwanda in the summer.
 We hope you’ll follow our journey and are as excited about the growth and development of the COTTAGECARE® WIDOWS AND ORPHANS RELIEF FUND as we are.
 There are great things to come!

-Reflecting on 2016, we were truly touched by the support that was received in our Baton Rouge office, during a time of disaster and adversity.
+Reflecting on 2016, we were truly touched by the support that was received by our Baton Rouge office, during a time of disaster and adversity.
 The way that the community, CottageCare family and customers came together to help one another is living proof that we are truly better together.

 At CottageCare, it is important to us for our crew members and employees to feel valued, supported and encouraged.
 We fully believe in developing a working relationship of trust, commitment and we try to help where we can as we all know that life can be full of unexpected circumstances.
 Whether it be resources, filling a gas tank or simply an ear to listen.